 - The day you plan to debit the customer’s bank account

-- The BECS guidelines suggest to send notifications at least 14 calendar days before you create a payment, but are not prescriptive.
+- The BECS guidelines suggest sending notifications at least 14 calendar days before you create a payment, but this isn’t mandatory.
 The default Stripe pre-debit email happens the day before the account gets debited.
 These pre-debit notifications should help you avoid unnecessary debit failures and disputes.
-For recurring payments of the same amount (e.g., a subscription of a fixed amount), you may indicate multiple upcoming debits with corresponding dates in a single notice.
+For recurring payments of the same amount (for example, a subscription of a fixed amount), you can include multiple upcoming debits with corresponding dates in a single notice.

-BECS Direct Debit provides a dispute process for bank account holders to dispute payments.
-As such, you should make the appropriate decisions regarding your business and how you approach BECS Direct Debit payments.
+BECS Direct Debit provides a dispute process for bank account holders to dispute payments so you should familiarize yourself with this process if you decide to accept BECS Direct Debit payments.

-For up to 7 years, a customer can dispute a debit payment on their account through their bank on a “no questions asked” basis.
-The customer’s bank honors all disputes within this period; if a customer disputes a charge and the customer’s bank accepts the request to return the funds, Stripe immediately removes the funds for the charge from your Stripe account.
+For up to 7 years, a customer can dispute a debit payment through their bank on a “no questions asked” basis.
+Their bank honors all disputes within this period.
+If they dispute a charge and their bank accepts the request to return the funds, Stripe immediately removes the funds from your Stripe account.

 If a dispute gets created, Stripe sends both the

 charge.dispute.closed webhook events, and deducts the amount of the dispute and associated dispute fee from your Stripe balance.

 Unlike credit card disputes, all BECS Direct Debit disputes are final and can’t be appealed.
 If a customer successfully disputes a payment, contact them to resolve the situation.
 If you can come to an agreement and your customer is willing to return the funds to you, they need to make a new payment.

 If you proactively issue your customer a refund while the customer’s bank also initiates the dispute process, your customer may receive two credits for the same transaction.
 You should follow the refund guidelines to avoid this.